Equipping the Church to Respond to Domestic Violence

 As we look around our community, we see domestic violence as a huge need for us to serve.
 What can we do without over-taxing our already stretched resources?

 We promise we haven’t been eavesdropping outside of your office.
-We’ve just talked to a number of Christian leaders, all who make similar statements.
+We’ve just talked to a number of Christian leaders, many who make similar statements.
 So we built this site to be a central resource for helping the church respond to domestic violence.
 Please let us know how else we can help.

 We know that Jesus cares about injustice, hurting people, and brokenness.
 We also know he commands us to do the same.
 Remaining silent and leaving the problem of domestic violence for someone else misses our call.
 Are you looking for suggestions for how to get your congregation involved in this issue or expand the efforts you already have underway?
 We’ve pulled together some of the best programing ideas being used by churches everywhere.
 You can find those ideas here.